zng-ui/zng/TODO/_current.md

     - Lots of breaking changes.
 * Implement automation/screen reader APIs.

-# Scroll

-* Implement touch scroll inertia.
-    - Overflow from inertia.
-* Implement test mode that generates touch events from mouse.
-    - Setup for testing touch inertia is too slow.

 # Exclusive Video Mode

 * How is the scale factor selected for exclusive?